What can you tell me about the paper used in your joints and cones?

 - They are exclusively produced in France for Futurola by the only company in the world capable of producing 12gr/m2 paper without any chemical additives.

-- The way the fibres are worked into the paper is unique.
+- The way the fibers are worked into the paper is unique.
 This makes the paper very strong, slow burning, and without residue.

 How do I know when my Who? battery needs to be charged?